 As discussed previously, the canonical choice for the shrinkage covariance is the identity matrix.
 It has been the authors' experience that for most dynamical systems this choice is poor.
 Moreover, the sequential data assimilation problem typically provides ways to calculate climatological approximations to the covariance.
 We take advantage of such techniques in this paper.

-The first type of climatological covariance that we investigate is that of the distribution over that of the whole manifold of the dynamics.
-The (trace-state normalized) matrix that is obtained by taking the temporal covariance of 50,000 sample points
+The first type of climatological covariance that we investigate is that of the distribution over the whole manifold of the dynamics.
+The trace-state normalized,